 Many other Event Planners, Wedding Planning and Freelance Event Managers report the same and find it a workable solution for them – either for the short or the long term.
 Others just don’t seem able to imagine the realities of working from a home base and I have been quizzed and insulted in equal measures by people trying to understand the intricacies of working from home!

 An Event Planner can work from almost anywhere if you have a laptop, internet and mobile phone.
 Most important are your personality and event management skills.
-Starting out by working from home keeps costs lower as renting office space can be a huge outgoing for a fledgling business and you may not wish to be tied into a long term rent contract from the outset.
+Starting out by working from home keeps costs lower as renting office space can be a huge outgoing for a fledgling business and you may not wish to be tied into a long-term rental contract from the outset.

 Starting from home gives a new business the best possible start during those important early months.

-Commuting to work every day can be time consuming and stressful in terms of both time and travelling expenses and is a part of the day that many would not miss.
+Commuting to work every day can be time-consuming and stressful in terms of both time and travel expenses, and is a part of the day that fills many with dread.
 By working from home you are not only potentially saving on your monthly travel outlay but you are probably removing the big city temptations which are so easy to fritter away money on (coffee, cake, and other high street temptations).
 Most important though you become more time rich.

 If your daily rush hour commute was an hour each way this gives you the chance to extend the productivity of your working day by a whole two hours (if you want to) in the blink of an eye!

 Set up a specific workspace which can be your dedicated work area.
 Ideally have a room that you can close the door on at the end of the day, rather than being reminded about the mounds of paperwork on your desk and hearing the phone ring after hours!

 You can design the space based on your work preferences.
 Perhaps you want to use a room with a view or perhaps staring at a brick wall would be better for your concentration.
 Think about what furniture you will need to work – desk, chair, phone, answer machine, shelves/filing cabinet, etc.